The executive team

 Prior to his appointment as a Commissioner a significant part of Mr Rushton’s practice involved matters before investigatory bodies and commissions of inquiry including the ICAC, the Police Integrity Commission, and the NSW Coroner’s Court.

-Since 1997 Mr Rushton has held the statutory position of Environmental Counsel to the Environment Protection Authority.
+Mr Rushton held the statutory position of Environmental Counsel to the Environment Protection Authority from 1997 to 5 May 2020.
 He is a member of the New South Wales Bar Association and the Australian Academy of Forensic Sciences.

 Chief Executive Officer